This page gives some very general energy-saving discussion. (Click to Jump to heat pumps below)

 11. If you have storage heaters then try to adjust them depending on outside temperatures.
 Try to get an automatic control with outside sensor to do this for you.

 15. Look for energy waste.
 No rooms should be hotter than they need to be.
-Improve your heating controls may be necessary.
+Improve your heating controls if necessary.

-Browse your user manual so that you understand the basics of your system and are familiar with the setting options.
+Browse your user manual so that you understand the basics of your system.
+Become familiar with the setting options.
 At first, it may look complex, but given a little time, it should all become clear.

 16. Keep the ‘heating curve’ setting (if you have one) as low as possible. (this is the weather-compensation setting).
 This keeps the temperature of the heated water in your radiators or your underfloor heating as low as possible so that the heat pump is kept happy and efficient.
 The Weather Compensation function uses an outside temperature sensor to automatically adjust the radiator or floor temperature.
 Some systems also have inside temperature sensor that can also affect the water temperature.
-Some systems have an ‘Auto-adapt’ type system where the water slowly adjusts itself automatically to attain the correct indoor temperature.
+Some systems have an ‘Auto-adapt’ of ‘Room target’ type system where the water slowly adjusts itself automatically to attain the correct indoor temperature.
 This should give the lowest running costs if its set up correctly.
+Do be patient when waiting for your house to warm up.
+Heat pumps can have a very slow response.. have faith.

 17. If you don’t have weather-compensation, adjust the temperature on the unit to the lowest temperature that will give you sufficient heating.
 Adjustments can be made periodically as the seasons change.
 Don’t forget to turn the control down (not as warm) from time to time as the winter passes.
 Make a note of settings for next year.
 For example; 40ºC during winter; 35ºC from Feb; 30ºC from April; 35ºC from October.
 (40ºC = 104ºF, 30ºC = 68ºF)